nus-cs2103/website-base/admin/appendixC-faq.md

 But unlike the real world, we are forgiving.
 That is why you can still earn full 10 marks of the participation marks even if you miss a few things here and there.

-Related article: [This Is The Personality Trait That Most Often Predicts Success](http://www.businessinsider.sg/conscientiousness-predicts-success-2014-4/#.Vewqb_mqpBc) (This is why we reward things like punctuality).
+Related article: [This Is The Personality Trait That Most Often Predicts Success](http://www.businessinsider.sg/conscientiousness-predicts-success-2014-4/#.Vewqb_mqpBc) (this is why we reward things like punctuality).

 </div>